 - Other people’s testimonials will impact them.

-- But the fundamental idea is the information that your brand shares via various media channels online and offline.
+- But the fundamental idea is the information your brand shares via various media channels online and offline.

 The difference between a business brand and a personal brand is tremendous.